Adamus7/RayDBG-Blog/source/_posts/2018-05-30-Host-your-Bot-in-Azure-Functions-Node-JS.md

 info: Webpacking project
 info: Complete!
 ```
 Publish the code to Azure Functions by [Azure Func CLI](https://github.com/Azure/azure-functions-core-tools): `func azure functionapp publish <your app name>`.
 Or simply, copy the contents of `.funcpack\index.js` and paste them to the `messages`.
+Or upload the script to the Auzre Functions directly.
+Please note, when uploading your files, you need to include the single `.funcpack` directory (in the Functions App root), but you don't need your `node_modules` directory.
 Enjoy it.

 ## More words